 While planks and bridges are known for their full body and core strengthening, they can also offer some great stretches.

-Try lifting your hands or legs off the ground, moving your hands further apart or closer together, or even stretching your neck in different positions.
+Try lifting your hands or legs off the ground (one at a time), moving your hands further apart or closer together, or even stretching your neck in different positions.

 Keep in mind, though, that if sustaining a full plank is too hard on your body, doing a plank from your knees can be just as effective!